Paying your rent in public housing

 Centrelink will pay your rent direct from your income management.

-Find out more about income management on the Australian Government's Department of Human Services website.
+Find out more about income management on the Australian Government's Services Australia website.

 You can set up regular rent payments from your bank or credit union account.